 Applicants should use the templates provided for the criteria.
 If they are not used, the responses may not be considered.

 Demand for Training

 Criteria I - Demonstrated need for training services

-The RTO must outline why the qualification/skill set required by the employer/s and provide direct written evidence from each employer as to the need for the training and the specific training outcome/s needed by each employer.
+The RTO must provide direct written evidence from each employer as to the need for the training and the specific training outcome/s needed by each employer.